pzrsa/bookmark-manager/README.md

 ### Database setup

-Connect to `psql` and create the database.
+Connect to `psql` and create the production and testing databases.

 ```
 CREATE DATABASE bookmark_manager;
+CREATE DATABASE bookmark_manager_test;
 ```

 Then create the tables by running the SQL scripts in `db/migrations`.